MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-visio-addin.md

 -   Health states can be automatically refreshed in published Visio documents that are hosted in SharePoint document libraries, when the Visio Services data provider for System Center - Operations Manager is installed and configured on the SharePoint server farm.

-The following topics provide information about how to install, configure, and use the Visio Add-in and the SharePoint Visio Services Data Provider.
+The following articles provide information about how to install, configure, and use the Visio Add-in and the SharePoint Visio Services Data Provider.

 -   [Install the Visio Add-in](manage-visio-addin-install-configure.md)